Introduction | Types of Physicalism

 There are four main types:

-- Behaviourism, which holds that mental states are just descriptions of observable behaviour and that such behaviours can be described scientifically without recourse either to internal physiological events or to hypothetical constructs such as the mind.
+- Behaviourism, which holds that mental states are just descriptions of observable behavior and that such behaviors can be described scientifically without recourse either to internal physiological events or to hypothetical constructs such as the mind.

 - Type Identity Theory (also known as Type Physicalism), which holds that various kinds of mental states are identical to certain kinds, or types, of physical states of the brain.